hmrc/integration-catalogue-tools/README.md

 - Generating OpenAPI Specification files
 - Generating file transfer definition files
-- Adding metadata to OpenAPI Specification files which do not have it
+- Processing OpenAPI Specification files which do not have publication metadata
 - Bulk publishing of OpenAPI Specification or file transfer definition files in the API Catalogue

 ## API & OpenAPI Specification (OAS)